h43z/writeups/0922-intigriti.md

   }
 });
 ```
-This event listener above is registered before the one where we want to get at.
+That event listener above is registered before the one we want to get at and
-And it probes if the source of the incoming message is not the window that is
+is therefore executed first.
+It probes if the `source` of the incoming message is not the window that is
-`document.querySelector('#ball').contentWindow`, meaning the embedded `magic.php`
+`document.querySelector('#ball').contentWindow`, the  `magic.php`
-iframe.
+`iframe`.
 If that is the case it will stop the event propagation immediately.
-Our messages send from outside will never reach the the part where it does
+And our messages send from outside will never reach the other `onmessage` listener
-the `setAttribute` and `removeAttribute` until we make sure that
+with the `setAttribute` and `removeAttribute`.
-`e.source == document.querySelector('#ball').contentWindow`.
+Not until we make sure that `e.source == document.querySelector('#ball').contentWindow`.

-Good thing is that cross orgin sites can actually change the location of iframes.
+Good thing is that cross origin sites can actually change the location of iframes.
-That's pretty much the only thing a cross origin site can do to sites from another origin.
+That's pretty much the only thing a cross origin site can do to other sites.
-It can't read what the location of an iframe is but it can set it.
+It can't read what the location of an `iframe` is but it can set it.

 Here we try to `console.log` the `magic.php` iframe's location.
 See https://editor.43z.one/jxrf3
 ```
-<iframe onload=run() id=i src="https://challenge-0922.intigriti.io/challenge/"></iframe>
+<iframe onload=run() src="https://challenge-0922.intigriti.io/challenge/"></iframe>
 <script>
-  // i.contentwindow is the iframe right above
+  // frames[0]     // is the iframe above
-  // from that iframe we will have to select the the inner iframe of `magic.php`
-  // that's how you get i.contentWindow.frames[0]
+  // frames[0][0]  // is iframe within above iframe, so `magic.php`
-  // or alternativly we could use just frames[0][0] run = e => console.log(i.contentWindow.frames[0].location.href)
+  run = e => console.log(frames[0][0].location.href)
 </script>
 ```
-And we get `Uncaught DOMException: Permission denied to get property "href" on cross-origin object`
+We get `Uncaught DOMException: Permission denied to get property "href" on cross-origin object`
-The domain, in this case `editor.43z.one` is not allowed to access properties of iframes that are on other
+The domain, in this case `editor.43z.one` (this is from where we run all our tests)
+is not allowed to access properties of iframes that are on other
 domains.
 That's a fundamental security mechanism of browsers, it's called the
 Same-Origin-Policy.

 BUT we can change the location!
 Without ever reading it.
 ```
-<iframe onload=run() id=i src="https://challenge-0922.intigriti.io/challenge/"></iframe>
+<iframe onload=run() src="https://challenge-0922.intigriti.io/challenge/"></iframe>
 <script>
-  run = e => i.contentWindow.frames[0].location = 'https://google.com'
+  run = e => frames[0][0].location = 'https://google.com'
 </script>
 ```
 Or can't we because we get `Content Security Policy: The page’s settings blocked the loading of a resource at https://google.com/ (“default-src”).`
-We could but in this case the application makes use of another security mechanism the
+We theoretically could but in this case the application makes use of another but this time optional security mechanism, the
 Content Security Policy.

-The policy is set in the `meta` tag of the challenge page.
+This policy is set in the `meta` tag of the challenge page.
 ```
 <meta http-equiv="Content-Security-Policy" content="default-src 'self' blob: 'unsafe-inline' challenge-0922.intigriti.io; script-src 'nonce-46512fdd35b5ad382767954b3f0c6f1e'; connect-src https:; object-src 'none'; base-uri 'none';">
 ```
-For best understandment read the documentation at
+For best understating read the documentation at
 https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP

-Let's have a quick look at it at the csp in place.
+Let's have a quick look at the CSP in place.
 ```
 default-src 'self' blob: 'unsafe-inline' challenge-0922.intigriti.io;